-Pediatric Patients: The pharmacokinetics of aliskiren have not been investigated in patients < 18 years of age.
+The pharmacokinetics of aliskiren have not been investigated in patients younger than 18 years of age.

-Geriatric Patients: Exposure (measured by AUC) is increased in elderly patients ≥ 65 years.
+Exposure (measured by AUC) is increased in elderly patients 65 years and older.
 Adjustment of the starting dose is not required in these patients.

 |Aliskiren daily dose, mg|

-†p < 0.05 vs. placebo by ANCOVA for the pairwise comparison.
+†p value less than 0.05 versus placebo by ANCOVA for the pairwise comparison.

 There are no studies of Tekturna or members of the direct renin inhibitors demonstrating reductions in cardiovascular risk in patients with hypertension.

 Aliskiren 75, 150, and 300 mg and HCTZ 6.25, 12.5, and 25 mg were studied alone and in combination in an 8-week, 2,776-patient, randomized, double-blind, placebo-controlled, parallel-group, 15-arm factorial study.
 Blood pressure reductions with the combinations were greater than the reductions with the monotherapies as shown in Table 2.

 Table 2: Placebo-Subtracted Reductions in Seated Trough Cuff Blood Pressure in Combination with Hydrochlorothiazide

 |300||-||8.3/ 3.3||-||12.3/ 7||13.7/7.3|